 The best marketing solution depends on your needs.
 Let's take a look at how you can figure out which works best for your business.

 What is SEO/SEM?

-Adwords is Google’s advertising platform.
+Google Ads refers to Google's advertising platform and the actual search ads people see on the search engine results and display ads on partner websites.
 It runs as an auction system whereby advertisers can bid on keywords and run ads to target people that search for these keywords.

 Personally, I very rarely click the ads.
 But I'm in the minority these days.
 Most people can't tell the difference between an ad listing and an organic listing in the search engine results page (SERP).